 Inside Science Minds presents an ongoing series of guest columnists and personal perspectives presented by scientists, engineers, mathematicians, and others in the science community showcasing some of the most interesting ideas in science today.

-(ISM) -- Albert Einstein is probably the most well-known scientific genius.
+(Inside Science Minds) -- Albert Einstein is probably the most well-known scientific genius.
 His creative ability allowed him to dream of new physics and create scientific revolutions, including his masterpiece, the theory of general relativity.
 While people around the globe instantly recognize Einstein's image, many in the public still have not had an occasion to learn some of the astonishing details and amazing implications of his most monumental discovery.

 Today, a window of opportunity is beginning to open for those of us in the physics community who wish to communicate Einstein's vision to the public.
 Two years from now, in 2015, we will mark the 100th anniversary of the year Einstein discovered general relativity.
 The Celebrating Einstein event, launched in anticipation of the centennial, tells the story of Einstein to the world and shares the excitement of Einstein's theory.
 To organize the project, we're working with artists, musicians, composers, scientists, dancers, filmmakers, historians, architects and educators on a series of interconnected events designed to engage the general public.
 Celebrating Einstein begins in 2013 with a series of free public events in Bozeman, Mont., but everyone in the world—including you—can join the celebration.